 - i.
 Projecting Front: where a Projecting Front is designated as the Specific Design Requirement on a Lot the requirement of a Projecting Front, as included in the definition of Projecting Front above, must be built on the lot in the designated position. - ii.
-Corner Treatment: where a Corner Treatment is designated as the Specific Design Requirement on a Lot the following requirements must be met:: - no fencing higher than 900mm must be built on the Secondary Boundary within 3 metres of the Principal Setback Line; - a Return Verandah must be incorporated into the dwelling where the return of the Verandah is to be located on or adjacent to the Secondary Setback Line and extends for a depth of a minimum of 2 metres; or - such other built form element that the Jindee Town Architects Office (JTAO) endorses as providing a like and appropriate built form element that addresses the streets on the Principal and Secondary Boundaries. - iii.
-Laneway Surveillance where Laneway Surveillance is designated as the Specific Design Requirement on a Lot the following requirements must be met: - appropriate laneway surveillance from a habitable room from appropriately orientate windows, Verandahs balconies or terraces; or - such other means as of surveillance that the Jindee Town Architects Offic endorses as providing appropriate laneway surveillance.
+Corner Treatment: where a Corner Treatment is designated as the Specific Design Requirement on a Lot the following requirements must be met:: - no fencing higher than 900mm must be built on the Secondary Boundary within 3 metres of the Principal Setback Line; - a Return Verandah must be incorporated into the dwelling where the return of the Verandah is to be located on or adjacent to the Secondary Setback Line and extends for a depth of a minimum of 2 metres; or - such other built form element that the Jindee Town Architects Office (JTAO) endorses as providing a like and appropriate built form element that addresses the streets on the Principal and Secondary Boundaries, as defined in the Jindee Architectural Standards - iii.
+Laneway Surveillance where Laneway Surveillance is designated as the Specific Design Requirement on a Lot the following requirements must be met: - appropriate laneway surveillance from a habitable room from appropriately orientate windows, Verandahs balconies or terraces; or - such other means as of surveillance that the Jindee Town Architects Offic endorses as providing appropriate laneway surveillance. - iv.
+Terminating Vistas where a Terminating Vista is designated as the Specific Design Requirement on a Lot the following requirements must be met: - a point of reference is to be provided on the lot

-- iv.
-Terminating Vistas where a Terminating Vista is designated as the Specific Design Requirement on a Lot the following requirements must be met: - a point of reference is to be provided on the lot such that it becomes a means of orientation for those using the adjacent public realm; - the point of reference should be a built element but may be, with the endorsement of the JTAO, a substantial landscape feature such as a significant tree. endorsement must be obtained from the JTAO to the proposed Terminating Vista prior to construction; - examples of Terminating Vistas that could become points of reference that would be endorsed by the JTAO include but are not limited to the following: a tower element, a roof light, a Projecting Front, a sculptural Element or Art Installation.
+- such that it becomes a means of orientation for those using the adjacent public realm; - the point of reference should be a built element but may be, with the endorsement of the JTAO, a substantial landscape feature such as a significant tree. endorsement must be obtained from the JTAO to the proposed Terminating Vista prior to construction; - examples of Terminating Vistas that could become points of reference that would be endorsed by the JTAO include but are not limited to the following: a tower element, a roof light, a Projecting Front, a sculptural Element or Art Installation. - v.
+Gable End where a Gable End is designed, a Symetrical Gable Roof is required on the Elevation for the extent of the Encroachment.